paperclip-ui/legacy-paperclip/README.md

 <br />

-⚠️ Paperclip is Alpha, so expect some bugs! ⚠️
+⚠️ This is Alpha, so expect some bugs! ⚠️

 Paperclip is a language for building UI primitives.
 Here's an Example: